 In 1998 we made a major change in our admissions process, moving away from formulas and numerical algorithms and a complex matrix system to a comprehensive holistic review of all files - yes, every one of the 36,000 applicant files is read comprehensively, cover to cover, twice and independently by trained and professional readers.
 We have been doing this for four years.
 No criterion or set of criteria has a fixed pre-assigned weight; rather, the reader weighs and combines the different elements, academic and non-academic, to reach an overall evaluation based on a complex and multi-faceted conception of merit.
-All achievements, academic and non-academic score (1 to 7) based on a prescribed set academic criteria approved by AEPE; the reader then assigns a comprehensive score (1 to 5) based on the approved set of academic plus an approved set of supplemental criteria.
+All achievements, academic and non-academic are evaluated in the context of the student's circumstances and what opportunities were available to them.
+Each reader assigns first an academic score (1 to 7) based on a prescribed set academic criteria approved by AEPE; the reader then assigns a comprehensive score (1 to 5) based on the approved set of academic plus an approved set of supplemental criteria.
 Both scores include consideration of the context of the student.
-Half the class (so called tier 1) is admitted on the basis of the academic score.
+Half the class (so called tier 1) is admitted on the basis of the academic score and the second half (so-called tier 2) is admitted on the basis of the comprehensive score.